 Use Jet Lag For Your Benefit In Hawaii

-Hawaii is literally thousands of miles east or west from just about anywhere.
+The Hawaiian Islands are literally thousands of miles east or west from just about anywhere in the world.
 So, when you fly to this remote island chain, you are pretty much guaranteed to experience some degree of jet lag at the start of your vacation.

-No matter how tired I am from my 12 to 15-hour journey to Hawaii, I never sleep through the first night.
+No matter how tired I am from my 12-to-15-hour journey to Hawaii, I never sleep through the first night.
 I always wake up early.
 How early?
-I’m typically wide awake somewhere between 2 and 5am.
-If I’m lucky, I’ll be able to doze off into 10 minute segments, but not much more significant sleep.
+I’m typically wide awake somewhere between 2:00 and 5:00 a.m.
+If I’m lucky, I’ll be able to doze off briefly, but rarely do I get much more significant sleep.

-Since I have visited Hawaii a number of times now, I know what to expect to expect.
+Since I have visited Hawaii dozens of times now, I know what to expect to expect.
 Rather than growl about jet lag, now I plan to use it to my advantage.
 I’d like to encourage you to take advantage of your jet lag, too.

 Here are some ideas to help you make the most of your first full day in paradise: